gdsfactory/gdsfactory/docs/component_intro.md

     @pp.port.deco_rename_ports  # This decorator will auto-rename the ports
-    @pp.autoname  # This decorator will generate a good name for the component def crossing():
+    @pp.cell  # This decorator will generate a good name for the component def crossing():
         c = pp.Component()
         arm = crossing_arm()